VoxelForge/VoxelForge/API.md

        First letter capitalized, no puncation at end of sentence, max.
 100 characters
     * `sorting`: (optional) Sorting method of entries
         * `"abc"`: Alphabetical (default)
-       * `"nosort": Entries appear in no particular order
+        * `"nosort"`: Entries appear in no particular order
-       * A table: Entries appear in exactly the same order as specified in the table of entry IDs
+        * `"custom"`: Manually define the order of entries
+    * `sorting_data`: Additional data for special sorting methods.
+       If `sorting=="custom"`, this field must contain a table (list form) in which the entry IDs are specified in the order they are supposed to appear in the entry list.
+All entries which are missing in this table will appear in no particular order below the final specified one.
     * `build_formspec`: The template function.
 Takes entry data as its only parameter (has the data type of the entry data) and must return a formspec which is inserted in the Entry tab.